Experimenting in Alternative Economies and Digital Currencies

 In recent months, Blockchain has proven to be a tool with great potential in many other areas such as telecommunications, transport infrastructure, digital identity and smart contracts, offering very effective solutions to existing "analog" problems.
 Many of these experiments take place in the field of art and activism, two environments that again become a workshop in which more visionary solutions are tested and made available to the community.

-In the spring of 2019 servus.at wants to return to the topic with a series of lectures, workshops and talks entitled "The Bitcoin is dead, long live the Blockchain!".
+In 2019 servus.at wants to return to the topic with a series of lectures, workshops and talks entitled "The Bitcoin is dead, long live the Blockchain!".

 The events will feature artists and activists who are involved in the development of alternative business practices.
 From the political implications of blockchain and shared databases to the conception of a digital basic income to the unification of blockchain and the Internet of Things in critical and alternative economic instruments, numerous aspects will be highlighted.